-Solar Power Is Growing
+1. Solar Power Is Growing

 Growth is expected to continue, despite the costs.

-Home Owned Solar Panels
+2. Home Owned Solar Panels

 This isn’t something most Aussies want to know, but speed cameras – the kind used to catch you if you’re speeding, are now able to make use of solar panels during the day to capture images of speeders.

-Don’t fret though.
+Don’t fret, though.
 If you’re a safe driver, this just means safer roads for you.
 And, yes, they still work at night.

-While the notion of ‘getting caught’ is not pleasant, the location of permanent cameras is published on police web sites, reminding the public that cameras are serving as a means of better safety rather than a reason to produce more fines.
+While the notion of ‘getting caught’ is not pleasant, the location of permanent cameras is published on police websites, reminding the public that cameras are serving as a means of better safety rather than a reason to produce more fines.

-Solar-Powered Rubbish Cans
+4. Solar-Powered Rubbish Cans

-Solar-powered rubbish bins will reduce the impact of trash in cities, reduce greenhouse gas emissions by 80 per cent, and allow trash cans to collect more trash, by using solar-powered compactors to compact trash.
+Solar-powered rubbish bins will reduce the impact of trash in cities, reduce greenhouse gas emissions by 80 percent, and allow trash cans to collect more trash, by using solar-powered compactors to compact trash.

 You may have already seen some of the trash compactors on the streets.
 They work similar to normal rubbish cans, but they incorporate a special compactor that compresses the trash to make room for more.
 It means that garbage trucks don’t have to run quite as often to pick up the trash, reducing the fuel used by garbage collection companies.

-BigBelly, a supplier of cans in the United States, report cans hold 80 % more waste and reduce related emissions by 80 percent.
+BigBelly, a supplier of cans in the United States, reports cans hold 80 % more waste and reduce related emissions by 80 percent.
 The bustling and urban city of Philadelphia replaced 700 cans with 500 solar cans, reducing weekly trips by garbage workers by two-thirds and saving the city 70 percent in costs.

-Taiwan’s National Stadium generates 100 per cent of its electricity from solar – 8,844 solar panels power the track and field with 3,300 lux.
+Taiwan’s National Stadium generates 100 percent of its electricity from solar – 8,844 solar panels power the track and field with 3,300 lux.

 A growing number of American sports stadiums have followed suit, hosting solar panels, wind turbines, and natural gas generators.
 Solar alternatives inspire owners and field managers to invest in other methods of self-sufficiency and in the promotion of green methodology.
 Philadelphia, a ‘green city,’ aspires to host the first self-sufficient American football stadium.

-Now that the cat is out of the bag, it is only a matter of time before Australian designers can also look at ways of using the suns energy in their stadium designs.
+Now that the cat is out of the bag, it is only a matter of time before Australian designers can also look at ways of using the sun’s energy in their stadium designs.

 New charging designs promise to charge your next smartphone, tablet, and possibly even computer using the sun’s energy.
 This would allow you to take your phone with you anywhere, without having to use any external plug to charge the device.
 The option for these charges is still limited, and major manufacturers don’t officially support them yet, but they’re on the horizon.

 Unbelievably, the solar industry has helped create the first solar-powered plane, which is composed of 12,000 solar panels.
-It can fly day and night, and is currently undergoing test flights.
-Right now, it’s working towards a world-wide journey.
+It can fly day and night and is currently undergoing test flights.
+Right now, it’s working towards a worldwide journey.

 Solar planes can be used for other means other than transportation.
-Governments consider them for domestic and international surveillance; and, communications companies, such as Google, ponder ways to use small planes, blimps, and floating devices to promote service and Internet use.
+Governments consider them for domestic and international surveillance, and communications companies, such as Google, ponder ways to use small planes, blimps, and floating devices to promote service and Internet use.
 A unique aspect, solar planes are shaped like flying rulers, with long wingspans and limited lengths.